 Starting in the clockwise direction from Whiskey Jack Hostel the backcountry campgrounds on this gem of a trek in Yoho National Park are as follows:

-Little Yoho Campground is perfectly spaced to break up the Iceline Trail.
-If you can’t get in at the hut this would be our recommended spot for a two day trip!
+Perfectly spaced to break up the Iceline Trail.
+If you’re planning to do the Iceline via Little Yoho and you can’t get in at the hut this would be our recommended backcountry camping spot for a two-day trip!

 Originally built in 1940 the hut has is almost 80 years old.
 It’s undergone a few renovations but is relatively the same as when it was originally constructed (apparently, we weren’t around to see the original construction).
 It was designated a Federal Heritage Building in 1997.